HROlive/Secure-and-Private-AI/README.md

 If this still doesn't work, and you happen to be on OSX, make sure you have [OSX command line tools](https://railsapps.github.io/xcode-command-line-tools.html) installed and try again.

 You can also install PySyft from source on a variety of operating systems by following this [installation guide](https://github.com/OpenMined/PySyft/blob/dev/INSTALLATION.md).

-If you are using Windows, I suggest installing Anaconda and using the Anaconda Prompt to work from the command line.

 With this environment activated and in the repo directory, launch Jupyter Notebook: